 - a.
 The Permittee shall develop and maintain on-site a Surface Water Diversion and/or Dewatering Plan(s).
 The Plan(s) must be developed prior to initiation of any water diversions.
 The Plan(s) shall include the proposed method and duration of diversion activities and include water quality monitoring conducted, as described in section XIV.C.3, during the entire duration of dewatering and diversion activities.
 The Plan(s) must be consistent with this Order and must be made available to the Central Valley Water Board staff upon request. - b.
 For any temporary dam or other artificial obstruction being constructed, maintained, or placed in operation, sufficient water shall at all times be allowed to pass downstream, to maintain beneficial uses of waters of the state below the dam.
 Construction, dewatering, and removal of temporary cofferdams shall not violate section XIV.C.3. - c.
 The temporary dam or other artificial obstruction shall only be built from clean materials such as sandbags, gravel bags, water dams, or clean/washed gravel which will cause little or no siltation.
 Stream flow shall be temporarily diverted using gravity flow through temporary culverts/pipes or pumped around the work site with the use of hoses. - d.
 If water is present, the area must be dewatered prior to start of work. - e.
-Dewatering may occur within the Project area. - f.
+Dewatering will occur within the Project area. - f.
 This Order does not allow permanent water diversion of flow from the receiving water.
-This Order is invalid if any water is permanently diverted as a part of the project.
+This Order is invalid if any water is permanently diverted as a part of the project. - g.
+The Permittee shall work with the Central Valley Water Board to obtain coverage under an NPDES permit for dewatering activities that result in discharges into surface water.